Academic Catalog and Handbooks

 Languages and Cultures

-Faculty: Ana Conboy, Limei Danzeisen, Kate Droske, Jeffrey DuBois, Masami Limpert, Maria Mikolchak, Krista Osmundson, Jason Schlude, Yana Taets
+Faculty: Ana Conboy, Kate Droske, Jeff DuBois, Sam Grayck, Masami Limpert, Penghui Liu, Krista Osmundson, Jason Schlude

 The study of another language is an adventure, an exploration into the workings of minds both like and unlike our own.
 As human minds mold language, so language also molds human minds.
 A language is therefore not only a means by which we represent our thoughts; it is also a medium that presents the world to us in a certain way.
 When we learn a new language, we learn to see differently; we acquire a new perspective from which to view both ourselves and the world.
 In the literature of another language—even when through translation—we encounter a culture revealed, extended, and tested by its most critical and inventive thinkers, who use the language to explore their society's limitations and possibilities.
 Because the study of language liberates us from bondage to a single cultural perspective and allows us to converse with members of another culture, it has from the times of the ancient Romans been considered central to a liberal education.

-Students of the classical languages, Greek and Latin, strive to gain an understanding of the ancient peoples whose hard thinking about the perplexities of the human condition, preserved in literature of astonishing richness and beauty, has provided the foundation of modern Western civilization.
-In these languages the emphasis falls primarily upon developing the students' reading ability.
+Students of Latin strive to gain an understanding of the ancient peoples whose hard thinking about the perplexities of the human condition, preserved in literature of astonishing richness and beauty, has provided the foundation of modern Western civilization.
+In Latin courses the emphasis falls primarily upon developing the students' reading ability.

 Students of modern languages seek to understand an intricate contemporary culture and explore the literature and traditions that give it life.
 Programs in French and German, accordingly, consist of a balance of languages, literature, and civilization, and should ideally include one or two semesters of study abroad.
-Study of Chinese and Japanese, integral to understanding both ancient and modern cultures in Asia, encourages participation in the study abroad programs in China and Japan.
+Study of Japanese, which provides insight into both ancient and modern cultures in Asia, encourages participation in the study abroad programs in Japan.

 For students whose first languages are ones other than English, courses are available in English as a Second Language (ESL).
 The focus in these courses is on improving language proficiency in listening comprehension, speaking, reading and writing, with special emphasis on the skills necessary for academic success in a university setting.